top of page

 The king of Babylon took Zedekiah and his two sons into custody.

-The two sons were killed before Zedekiah's eyes, and then they took out his eyes.
+The two sons were killed before Zedekiah's eyes, and then his eyes were taken out.

 c.
 Joshua was assigned the task of performing a mass circumcision.